tnguyen30/Voice-controlled-Synthesizer/index.md

 ## Methods
 Speech recognition and synthesizer are the two main topics covered in this project.
 For the speech recognition sofware, I explored both Python online and offline engines.
 Primarily, [Google Speech Recognition](https://pypi.org/project/SpeechRecognition/) (online) and [VOSK API](https://alphacephei.com/vosk/) (offline).
 There's a significant delay in recognizing your voice in the Google Speech recognition engine, thus I ended up using VOSK API, which was faster and more reliable.
-For the synthesizer software, I used a platform called [SuperCollider](https://supercollider.github.io/), which where I got all the sounds and music from by establishing OSC communication between Python and SuperCollider.
+For the synthesizer software, I used a platform called [SuperCollider](https://supercollider.github.io/), where I got all the sounds and music from by establishing OSC communication between Python and SuperCollider.

 Singal flow block diagram:
 <br><br>